 Relevant GFCM Decisions on this subject

-- Recommendation GFCM/2008/1 Regional scheme on port state measures to combat illegal, unreported and unregulated fishing activities in the GFCM area
+- Recommendation GFCM/40/2016/1 on a regional scheme on port State measures to combat IUU fishing activities in the GFCM area of application

 Vessel Monitoring System

 In order to ensure an effective monitoring of fishing activities of the fishing vessels flying their flag, Member States must operate a satellite-based VMS, wherever those vessels may be Council Regulation (EC) No 1224/2009, Art.
 9. Fishing vessels of 12 metres LOA or more must have installed on board a fully functioning device which allows that vessel to be automatically located and identified through the VMS by transmitting position data at regular intervals.
 Community fishing vessels of less than 15 metres LOA may be exempted from a VMS requirement if they operate exclusively within the territorial seas of the flag Member State or never spend more than 24 hours at sea from the time of departure to the return to port.

 Third country fishing vessels of 12 metres LOA or more and third country auxiliary fishing vessels operating in Community waters must have installed on board a fully functioning device which allows such a vessel to be automatically located and identified by the VMS by transmitting position data at regular intervals in the same way as Community fishing vessels.